chessnutech/EasyLinkSDK/README.md

 - Call `cl_connect()` to connect to the chess board.
 - It is recommended to query the number of available game files first via `cl_get_file_count()` before attempting to retrieve any files.
-- Retrieve the next available game file with `cl_get_file(char* game_data, size_t len)` *and then automatically delete* *the game file from the chessboard's internal storage*.
+- CAUTION: Retrieve the next available game file with `cl_get_file(char* game_data, size_t len)` *and then automatically delete* *the game file from the chessboard's internal storage*.
 - **DANGER: If the size of `char *game_data` is too small to fully store